joe-jordan/pydem/README.md

 * allow you to `import` a normal python module
 * allow you to initialise data (like interactions, particle positions, boundary conditions, etc) *in python*.
 * allow you to run the simulation, and retrieve the data in memory afterwards,
-* allow you to save and restore the particles in compressed form.
+* allow you to save and restore the particles in compressed form. *(support for lammps binary restart files will be added, too.)*

 *in fact, it looks like the python/C++ data transfer will be encapsulated within ordinary operations on the interface, with fallback to manual controls if you're feeling technical.*